-A smoker's license: Too radical for tobacco control?November 13th, 2012 in Health /
+A smoker's license: Too radical for tobacco control?November 13, 2012 in Medicine & Health / Health

 In an innovative move to help reduce the damaging health effects of tobacco, the radical proposal of introducing a ''smoker's license'' is debated by two experts in this week's PLOS Medicine.